Emergency Dentist Near Me

 You can use sugar-free gum to fill in the hole caused by a dislodged filling before you’re able to visit our office for care.
 If you have dental cement, you can try to use a bit to re-attach your dental crown before you’re seen by our emergency dentist, Dr. Shahin.

-If you're unable to see us immediately, you can relieve any pain associated with dental emergencies by using over-the-counter pain relievers and ice packs and can buy dental cement from a pharmacy to temporarily fix dislodged prosthetics.
+If you need to see a 24 hour emergency dentist or you're unable to see us immediately, you can relieve any pain associated with dental emergencies by using over-the-counter pain relievers and ice packs and can buy dental cement from a pharmacy to temporarily fix dislodged prosthetics.
+You can still book an emergency appointment with us online 24 hours a day.

-Don’t Wait to Seek Emergency Treatment – Contact 1st Impression Dental Immediately
+Don’t Wait to Seek Emergency Treatment – Contact Brooklyn Dentist Immediately

-If you have a dental emergency in Brooklyn or its neighborhoods including Crown Heights, Fort Greene, or Park Slope, and you need help right away, call our emergency dental office as soon as possible.
+If you have a dental emergency, whether you need an emergency tooth extraction or emergency wisdom teeth removal in Brooklyn or its neighborhoods including Crown Heights, Fort Greene, or Park Slope, and you need help right away, call our emergency dental office as soon as possible.
 If you need immediate help, we can see you that same day for treatment.